Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/Post.md

 }
 ```

 Output of this method is a collection of `ICipherOperation`s.
-At this point in time, there can be up to 3 kind of cipher operations:
+At this point in time, there can be up to 3 kinds of cipher operations:

 - Swap -- swaps the first character in the signature with given, identified by position.
 - Slice -- truncates leading characters in signature which come before given position.
 - Reverse -- reverses the entire signature.

-Once you successfully extract the type and order of the used operations, you need to store them somewhere so you can execute them on a signature.
+Once you successfully extract the type and order of the used operations, you need to store them somewhere so that you can execute them on a signature.

 ### Deciphering signatures and updating URLs